electron/website/docs/latest/tutorial/process-model.md

 Electron inherits its multi-process architecture from Chromium, which makes the framework architecturally very similar to a modern web browser.
-In this guide, we'll expound on the conceptual knowledge of Electron that we applied in the minimal [quick start app][].
+In this guide, we'll expound on the conceptual knowledge of Electron that we applied in the [tutorial][tutorial].

-[quick start app]: latest/tutorial/quick-start.md

 ## Why not a single process?